 Zimpel works as a senior analyst at Telstra, while also running STEM Hub.
 The telecommunications company has a flexible work policy, which allows Zimpel to work from start-up accelerator RMIT Activator.

 The RMIT Activator helps students, staff and researchers grow successful start-up ventures through workshops, collaboration and online learning.

 At an Activator bootcamp, Zimpel learned how to validate her ideas behind STEM Hub, how to test the market and achieve organic growth.

-“The first five days was all about content, learning about the tools to use and then the last three days we were basically thrown out into the big bad world and asked to go and test our idea by speaking to consumers.
+“The first five days were all about content, learning about the tools to use and then the last three days ... we were basically thrown out into the big bad world and asked to go and test our idea by speaking to consumers.